Skip to main content

 Managing a Beta with Bluesky

 This is a short presentation of a hack.
-I thought you might be interested in hearing about an unusual way that I use the AT Protocol, and that it might trigger ideas for things that you might do with it.
+I thought you might be interested in hearing about an unusual way that I use AT Proto, and that it might trigger ideas for things that you might do with it.

 For the past year,I’ve been building a new software product.
 I’d love tell you about it, but that’s too much for now.
 Instead I’m going to focus on a developer's dilemma… How can I get direct feedback on my project?

-I’m a software developer, and I recently left a corporate tech job to make something new.
-That’s too much to talk about here, so I’m instead going to focus on one important problem that I faced: How can I get feedback on early versions of my work?
+I’m a software developer, and I recently left a corporate job to make something new.
+That’s a lot to talk about, so I’m instead going to focus on one important problem: How can I get feedback on early versions of my work?

 You might have heard of products that help with this.
 ConfigCat, LaunchDarkly, and PostHog are three that I show here.
-These are fine, but right now I’m just a solo developer, a guy with a laptop, and they all seem to add too much overhead for me right now.
+These are fine, but right now I’m just one developer, a person with a laptop, and they all seem to add too much overhead for me right now.

 Why not just open source it?
 I've done that with other projects, and it's got some downsides: You might become your rival’s parts bin training set.
 You might prematurely commit to the wrong set of features.
 You might unexpectedly become someone's dependency.

-So I’ll bet you’re asking, “why not just open source it?”
+So maybe you’re asking, “why not just open source it?”
 I’ve done that for other projects, and it has some downsides.

 • If you’re doing something new, you might be teaching your competitors or their coding assistants how to solve the problems that you’re solving.

-• You might prematurely commit to features that aren’t good for you in the long term.
+• More importantly, while you’re searching for product-market fit, you might prematurely commit to things that aren’t good for you in the long term.

 • And related to that, you might inadvertently become someone’s critical dependency!

-That isn’t far-fetched.
+That’s not far-fetched.
 It happened to me when I was working at Google.
-One of my projects accidentally became useful to the Kubernetes team and became a critical dependency of kubectl.
+One of my projects accidentally became useful to the Kubernetes team and became a critical dependency of kubectl, the Kubernetes CLI.
 That sounds great, right?
 But I wasn’t on the Kubernetes team, and as I moved around Google, none of my managers appreciated the time I spent maintaining my project.
 Eventually it was just a tax on my time, like lots of open source projects become.

 What do I want to do instead?
 Release binaries that people can easily install.
 Control who can use them.
 Get feedback and metrics on how that usage is going.